fivethirtyeight/d3-pre/README.md

-Serving a page with inline SVG elements can give significant performance benefits over creating them after pageload, especially with respect to perceived load time.
+Serving a page with inline SVG elements can give significant performance benefits over creating them after pageload, especially with respect to perceived load time, and cuts down on unwanted paint "flashes".

 The idea behind d3-pre is that you run your d3 script locally on a headless browser, allow d3 to build the initial `SVG`, and then attach event listeners